aPrasad47/aim-trainer/README.md

 - As a user, I want to be able to view a graph of my individual session statistics and a graph of my lifetime statistics
 - As a user, I want to be able to stop the aim training session and have the option to save the state of session
 - As a user I want to be able to have the option to reload a previously state-saved aim training session and resume the session

+## Instructions For Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by playing any game mode, and clicking a target, and this will add a Target (X) to a HitTargets (Y).
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by pressing the "Display All Hit Targets" button after finishing a game, and specifying the maximum target size to filter by, and this will display all the targets (X) that have been hit and added to a HitTargets (Y).
+To view all the X's in the Y, specify a value of 0 to filter by.
+- You can locate my visual component by playing any game mode, or pressing the Statistics button, then the View Progress button, to view a bar graph of the progress made of the saved sessions.
+Note that the bars are sorted from newest saved session to oldest saved session.
+- You can save the state of my application by pressing the Quit button during a game, or losing a game, then pressing the Save Session button in the game over screen.
+- You can reload the state of my application by pressing the Statistics button, then pressing the View Previous Session button.
+This will load the state and show the statistics and info associated with the most recent saved session.